Enrollment Information

 - Withdraw from one or more courses and receive a refund of tuition.

 Any missed class sessions will be excused absences.
-Upon return to campus, students will be allowed a reasonable period of time to submit missed work.
+Upon return to campus, students will be allowed a reasonable time period to submit missed work.
 There may be cases in which the student and instructor agree that the student has already completed sufficient class work to justify an earned grade.
 The student called to duty is required to submit written notice of call to service.
 The college may request the student to provide written documentation of service.